Men's European Volleyball Championship

 The Men's European Volleyball Championship (EuroVolley) is the official competition for senior men's national volleyball teams of Europe, organized by the European Volleyball Confederation (CEV).
 The initial gap between championships was variable, but since 1975 they have been awarded every two years.
-The current champion is Italy, which won its seventh title at the 2021 tournament.
+The current champion is Poland, which won its second title at the 2023 tournament.

 History

 The first tournament was held in 1948 with participation of six national teams.
 Being only participant from Eastern Europe, Czechoslovakia captured gold.
 The teams from Eastern Europe dominated at the tournament for next four decades.
 The next two editions held in 1950 and 1951 were won by the Soviet Union (who also won two World Championships in 1949 and 1952).
-However, in late 1950s Czechoslovakia managed to return at first positions.
+However, in late 1950s Czechoslovakia returned to first position.
 They captured European gold in 1955 and repeated this success at next edition in 1958 (also winning World Championship in 1956).
 In 1963, twice runner-up Romania won its maiden European title at the home tournament.

 The victory in 1967 marked the beginning of the 20-year era of dominance of the Soviet Union.
 From 1967 to 1987, Soviet team didn't lose any tournament by winning 9 European titles in a row.
 The names of leading Soviet players of these times such as Vyacheslav Zaytsev, Aleksandr Savin, Vladimir Kondra, Viljar Loor, Yury Panchenko and Vladimir Chernyshyov are known to volleyball enthusiasts all over the world.
 From 1977 to 1985, Soviet team was coached by Vyacheslav Platonov who led national team to five European titles in a row as well as to two World Championship titles (1978, 1982), two World Cup titles (1977, 1981) and Olympic gold in 1980.
 The main European rival of Soviet team at these times, Poland (1974 World Champion and 1976 Olympic Champion) was runner-up for the five times in a row (from 1975 to 1983).